bcraig83/Scripts/Timesnapper/CleanTimeSnapper.md

 # CleanTimeSnapper #

-- Write a script to sanitize TimeSnapper recordings
+## Intention ##

+- Write a script to sanitize TimeSnapper recordings, removing any windows that you are not interested in.
+This is to cut down on the amount of space used, and also remove any items that you do not want kept for whatever reason.
 	- HabitRPG
 	- Gmail
 	- Football365